hanpi/EA_API_call/README.md

 # EA_API_call
-Call river quality data using EA API.
-Basic descriptive statistics.
+Call river quality data using EA API, present timeseries graphs and basic descriptive statistics.

 [EA Water Quality Archive Documetation](https://environment.data.gov.uk/water-quality/view/doc/reference)

-Title

-Desciption of technology used, and why

-Description of the process, and why

-Table of contents

-How the project came about, and motivation behind it

-Limitations or challenges

-Problem it intends to solve, what it's intended use is
+API call for EA river water quality data

+Using EA API code to extract river water quality data for

+As in comments, uses a single location code, and iterates through years to concatenate a longer dataset.
+This is due DEFRA datacall soft limit at 50 rows.

+Code created to support river quality data projects for research and study.

+Listed here for sharing with external collaborators.